Winter091/Ccraft/README.md

 I got inspired by fogleman's [Craft](https://github.com/fogleman/Craft), but my development process bent over visual features, not gameplay ones.

-Ccraft doesn't support multiplayer and multithreading, but features depth of field, motion blur, texture filtering, cubemap textures, array textures, loading setting from file rather than storing them as #defines, and different biomes.
+Ccraft doesn't support multiplayer and multithreading, but features rendering to textures, depth of field, motion blur, texture filtering, cubemap textures, array textures, loading setting from file rather than storing them as #defines, and different biomes.

 #### Rendering and graphics